tarantool/doc/doc/reference/reference_lua/net_box.rst

         conn = net_box.connect('127.0.0.1:3302', {wait_connected = false})
         conn = net_box.connect('127.0.0.1:3303', {reconnect_after = 5, call_16 = true})

+.. _net_box-self:

+.. class:: self

+    For a local Tarantool server, there is a pre-created always-established connection object named :samp:`{net_box}.self`.
+Its purpose is to make polymorphic use of the ``net_box`` API easier.
+Therefore :samp:`conn = {net_box}.connect('localhost:3301')`
+    can be replaced by :samp:`conn = {net_box}.self`.

+    However, there is an important difference between the embedded connection and a remote one:

+        * With the embedded connection, requests which do not modify data do not yield.
+          When using a remote connection, due to :ref:`the implicit rules <atomic-implicit-yields>`
+          any request can yield, and database state may have changed by the time it regains control.

+        * all passed options (as is_async, on_push, timeout) will be ignored

 .. class:: conn

     .. _conn-ping: